NDIS and Arts Therapy

 Alisoun and Sally both have a Masters in Therapeutic Arts Practice and are eligible for membership of ANZACATA.
 Sally is a professional member of ANZACATA and Alisoun has registered as a provisional member of the Psychotherapy and Counselling Association of Australia (PACFA).
 Through this, our work is also represented by the Allied Health Professional Association.

-In addition to NDIS Therapeutic Supports, we can also offer services as a non-registered provider of early intervention supports for early childhood and some specialised programs of support under community participation activities and/or community, social and recreational activities.
+In addition to NDIS Therapeutic Supports, we can also offer services as a non-registered provider of early intervention supports for early childhood and some specialised programs of support under community participation activities including innovative community participant.

 Crayons and Stuff charges for expressive arts therapy are in line with the NDIS Price Guide, with discounts negotiated for travel or short-term budget limitations.

 Creative arts therapy combines traditional counselling techniques with a range of creative approaches.

 Your therapist may invite you to represent or explore your story creatively at key points in the session (e.g. through a painting, movement, an object, or poem).
 This may feel daunting at first but can be very powerful as a process and you will not have to do anything you do not want to do.
 No skill or experience in art making is necessary.
 A standard art therapy appointment is 60 minutes but longer sessions can be negotiated on request.
 Sessions are available to adults, children, and young people.
 We can only see women and girls in person at Eve Studio (trans and non-binary inclusive), but can offer other arrangements for everyone else.
 Women attending Eve for the first time will also receive a free week of unlimited fitness classes which can be used across the Preston and Brunswick studios.
 You will receive this pass when you come to your first appointment and you can redeem it when suits you.
 Eve Studio members get 10% off all appointments.
 NDIS sessions can be funded under Improved Daily Living.

 Let us know what you are looking for